 Almotriptan – the all-rounder

-Compared to the pioneering substance sumatriptan, almotriptan (Almogran) has an even more targeted effect on blood vessels in the meninges.
-It specifically inhibits the inflammatory processes during migraine attacks in the area of the meninges.
+Compared to the pioneering drug sumatriptan, almotriptan (Almogran) acts even more specifically on the blood vessels of the meninges.
+It specifically inhibits the inflammatory processes in the meninges during a migraine attack.

-In addition, the inclusion in the blood vessel system according to the stomach passage is 70 percent higher than in all other triptans.
-It is therefore reliably absorbed in the stomach after taking it as a tablet and can therefore reliably hand in the active ingredients even in the event of nausea and vomiting and reach the required location.
-Almotriptan also reduces the typical migraine symptoms of nausea, light and noise sensitivity.
+Furthermore, its absorption into the bloodstream after passing through the stomach is 70 percent higher than that of all other triptans.
+Therefore, when taken as a tablet, it is reliably absorbed in the stomach and can thus reliably release its active ingredients and reach the necessary site of action, even in cases of nausea and vomiting.
+Almotriptan also reduces the typical migraine symptoms of nausea, and sensitivity to light and sound.

 Almotriptan is very well tolerated.
 Almotriptan causes fewer side effects, such as chest tightness or heart problems, than sumatriptan.

-Almotriptan is supplied in a 12.5 mg tablet.
+Almotriptan is offered in a 12.5 mg tablet.

 Since May 1, 2011, it has also been available without a prescription as Dolortriptan.